resolvingarchitecture/bisq-client-java/README.md

 not, and a remote Tor address is provided, it will use the remote instance, otherwise it will start up the embedded instance.

+### Embedded
+The embedded version runs Bisq core as a headless daemon within the 1M5 OS process.

+* Embedded Bisq uses Tor to connect to Bisq and Bitcoin networks.
+* Future versions will support routing around Tor blocks using 1M5 protocols.
+* Most performant method as no wire protocol is required.
+* May soak up much memory, e.g. we have seen 6Gb of RAM usage with Bisq over time.

+### Remote
+A remote version is best for light-weight clients such as mobile phones, RaspberryPis, etc.
+This will allow access to a remote Bisq instance through 1M5 or directly through Tor.

 ### Local
 The local version is best for traders who are familiar with Bisq so they're able to confirm the underlying service and able to act on any issues that may arise.